Louisiana Court Records

 How to Look Up Jail Records in Louisiana?

 The county sheriff or police department provides jail background searches either online or via mail.
-In person requests may also be preferred by individuals who live close to the city’s police department or county sheriff office.
-Criminal history records in Louisiana are obtainable at the state levels through the Louisiana State Police (LSP).
-The law enforcement agency operates an internet background check (IBC) that is accessible using two methods: fingerprints search or name-based search.
+In-person requests may also be preferred by individuals close to the city’s police department or county sheriff's office.
+Criminal history records in Louisiana are obtainable at the state level through the Louisiana State Police (LSP).
+The law enforcement agency operates an internet background check (IBC) that is accessible using a fingerprint or name-based search.
 Requesters are expected to pay $26 for using the IBC.
-Name searches require information such as the offender’s name, race, sex, birth date, social security number and/or driver’s license number.
-Note that inaccurate information may produce inaccurate results.
+Name searches require information such as the offender’s name, race, sex, birth date, social security number, and/or driver’s license number.
+Note that inaccurate information may produce incorrect results.
 Fingerprint-based searches are more expensive and are only accessible by the record holder or by law enforcement agencies approved by the court.

 Can Jail Records be Expunged in Louisiana?

 According to section 978 of the Code of Criminal Procedure (CCRP), a criminal record may be expunged or destroyed.
-Expungement refers to the destruction of documents, and law enforcement authorities will no longer access it.
+Expungement refers to the destruction of documents, and law enforcement authorities may no longer access them.
 Nevertheless, expungement in Louisiana is probable if an inmate is not guilty of a felony crime.
-Also, expungement is often granted for ex-offenders that obtained an executive pardon.
-Such persons can start the process of expungement by contacting the circuit court clerk.
-At the office of the court clerk, forms will be provided for filing for expungement.
-Applicants are required to carry a state-approved ID, stamped copies of their forms, records revealing educational background information, and jobs’ history.
+Also, expungement is often granted for ex-offenders who obtained an executive pardon.
+Such persons may start the expungement process by contacting the circuit court clerk.
+At the court clerk's office, forms are typically provided for filing for expungement.
+Applicants are required to carry a state-approved ID, stamped copies of their forms, records revealing educational background information, and job history.
 Applicants should receive an email after the hearing indicating whether their appeal has been accepted or rejected.